ppumang/ppumang.github.io/_posts/2022-10-05-How are bitcoin wallets made?.md

 Private keys are generated as random 256byte integer.

 The one way hash functions bitcoin uses for encryptions includes Elliptic Curve Cryptography, modular prime number p operation, SHA-256, RIPEMD160... and so on.
 We will cover the math inside it in future articles.

+> For simplicity, only Type 2 Hierarchical Deterministic Wallets are considered